Table of Contents

 - Degrees Overview

 Accountants make the world go round.
 They analyze budgets and keep businesses humming along, head above water.
-But, there's a definitive cap to your earnings and job prospects without a CPA certification or advanced accounting degree.
+But, there's a definitive cap to your earnings and job prospects without a accounting certification or high-level academic degree.

 But, chances are, you already know this.
 Perhaps you're working as a bookkeeper and want to move up in the business.
-Or, you're an accountant seeking a salary bump.
-That barrier to better jobs might be a sign it's time to make your next move.
+Or, you might be seeking a salary bump.
+That barrier to better jobs might be a sign it's time to make your next move to traverse the business landscape, whether by earning certification or taking the time to apply to a university as a student.

-The post-baccalaureate certificate is something of an alternative to a master's degree.
-Most people who pursue this option are career changers or professionals looking to "level up" their expertise.
+The post-baccalaureate certificate is something of an alternative to a Master of accountancy or other graduate accounting or management degree.
+Most people who pursue this option are career changers or current professionals looking for skill development who are ready for additional responsibilities or intermediate accounting jobs. they are ready to be leaders.

-Post-bac certification is an option for people with an existing degree in another field of study.
-Additionally, it may be a good choice for accountants who plan on furthering their education but haven't been in school for quite some time.
+Returning to learn more skills and earn certification after your baccalaureate degree is a great option for people with an existing degree in another field of study.
+Additionally, it may be a good choice for those who plan on furthering their education but haven't been in school for quite some time.
+No matter where your job search is leading you, adding to your skills (communication skills, financial technology, etc.) is never a bad idea.

 The CPA question

-Some certificate programs undergraduate level classes.
+Some academic certificate programs include only undergraduate level classes.
 In this case, these courses make the most sense for people trying to gain knowledge in a new field of study.
-These types of programs won't help you advance your understanding enough to get that CPA credential without supplementation.
+These types of educational programs won't help you advance your understanding enough to get credentials without a requirement for more supplementation.

-But, if you're looking to become a CPA, but don't have a four-year accounting degree, an undergraduate level post-bac is the best way to help you work towards the required credit hours needed to become a CPA and will fill in those pre-requisites you have yet to take.
+But, if you're looking to become credentialed, but don't have a four-year accounting degree, an undergraduate level certificate is the first step to help you work towards the required credit hours needed to become a CPA and will fill in those higher education pre-requisites you have yet to take.

-Additionally, most salaried accounting jobs require a bachelor's degree, earning a certificate can be a fast and affordable way to get the accounting "major" part of the degree you can use to segue into a new position.
+Additionally, most salaried accounting jobs require a bachelor's degree and earning a certificate can be a fast and affordable way to get the accounting major part of the degree you can use to gain access to a new position.

-At the graduate level, certificates aim to provide advanced training in a specific area of study.
+At the graduate level, certificates aim to provide learning in a specific area of study.
 So, if you have a degree in accounting, taking a CPA preparation course expands on that existing pool of knowledge.

-Unlike undergraduate certificate programs, you typically need a four-year degree in order to enroll in a program.
+Unlike undergraduate certificate programs, you typically need a four-year degree in order to enroll in a graduate level program.
 On top of that, you'll need a degree or related work experience that applies to said area of study.
-With a grad-level certificate, you'll receive the same level of education you'd find in a master's program.
-Keep in mind that coursework may be challenging for those with less experience in the field.
+With a grad-level certificate, you'll receive the same level of education you'd find in a master's.
+Keep in mind that coursework may be challenging for those with less time in the field.
+This is why a school of business might have a policy about only giving admission to those with years of working in accounting.

-The other benefit of completing graduate level classes, is those credits may later be applied to a graduate program at that same institution.
+The other benefit of completing graduate level classes is that those credits may later be applied to a graduate degree at that same institution, which means you may end up paying less in tuition.

 Loose vs. structured CPA-track certificates

-Some certificate programs are fully programmed.
-You'll take a series of predetermined classes, earning your credential upon completion.
+Some certificates are fully planned.
+You'll take a series of predetermined schedule of classes, earning your credential upon completion.
 Others allow you to choose from a set of electives that suit your area of interest.

 Others allow you to choose from a handful of electives related to accounting.
-Some programs only require two or three classes and allow you to select the majority of your courses based on interests.
+Some only require two or three classes and allow you to select the majority of your courses based on interests, such as human resources or payroll, data analytics, cost accounting, managerial accounting, financial technology, personal financial consult, and more.

 Featured Online Programs